UD-CISC374/educational-game-design-document-team-7-michael-ly-steven-etgen/egdd.md

 *Give a very high-level description of any core gameplay mechanics*

-- *Gameplay Mechanic #1: Get the ability to conrol your shark through calling methods and changing attributes as you eat fish of smaller size.
+- *Gameplay Mechanic #1: Get the ability to control your shark through calling methods and changing attributes as you eat fish of smaller size.
 - *Gameplay Mechanic #2: Input a method that grows your shark.
 - *Gameplay Mechanic #3: Input a method that changes your shark's speed.
-- *Gameplay Mechanic #4: Input a methods that changes your shark's color and other phsyical attributes.
+- *Gameplay Mechanic #4: Input a methods that changes your shark's color and other physical attributes.
 - *Gameplay Mechanic #5: Move the shark by pressing and holding the arrow keys

 # Learning Aspects